Resources for your personal introspection that

 Note:

 While these properties make honey and onion a popular home remedy for coughs, it's essential to note that individual responses can vary, and scientific evidence supporting the efficacy of this specific combination is limited.
-It's always advisable to consult with a healthcare professional, especially if the cough persists or if there are underlying health conditions.
+It's always advisable to consult a healthcare professional, especially if the cough persists or if underlying health conditions are present.
 Additionally, this remedy is recommended for adults, and caution should be exercised in case of allergies or adverse reactions.

 _____________________________________________________________________________________________________________________________________